ACoAs MANIPULATING Self & Others (Part 3c)

 Most of our activities involve ‘seeing’, so the importance of this sense can easily be taken for granted, yet sight is crucial to learning.
 Visual learners take what is spoken or heard & make it into something they can see in their mind’s eye.
 They get the most out of visual aids, & put a lot of effort into observing / listening so they can turn info into notes, charts, graphs, pictures….

-Re.
-INTUITION (Clear Seeing) Being able to visualize possible scenarios in the mind’s eye, as if recalling a memory or imagining an actual picture.
+“Seeing” by INTUITION (Clear Seeing) = Being able to visualize possible scenarios in the mind’s eye, as if recalling a memory or imagining an actual picture.

-KEEP IN MIND that whichever style is your preference you’re not going to identify with every single characteristic listed.
-That will depend on other factors, such as mixing in other learning styles with your primary one, your educational background and your native personality.visual Lern - charact
+KEEP IN MIND that whichever style you prefer you’re not going to identify with everything listed.
+That will depend on other factors, such as mixing in other learning styles with your primary one, your educational background & your native personality.

 OUR SENSES &LEARNING – Intro #1c